rrthomas/pdfjam/README.md

 User settings made at `~/.pdfjam.conf` override corresponding settings made in a site-wide configuration file.

-For example, if you prefer to use `/usr/bin/xelatex` as your LaTeX engine (in place of the standard `pdflatex`), and you want your output page size to be "US letter" size paper by default, you would simply include the lines
+For example, if you prefer to use `/usr/bin/xelatex` as your default LaTeX engine (in place of the standard `pdflatex`), and you want your output page size to be "US letter" size paper by default, you would simply include the lines

 ```
-pdflatex=/usr/bin/xelatex
+latex=/usr/bin/xelatex
 paper=letterpaper
 ```